 My 2 children now both swim far better than I do and when they can both cycle and run faster that would be the time to dust down my single sculling boat and get back on the river

-I qualified in New Zealand and came to the UK in 1994 where I locumed in the NHS for 2 years.
-I have worked in private practice since.
+I qualified in New Zealand and came to the UK to work in 1994.
+I worked as a locum in the NHS for 2 years and have worked at Ashbourne Physiotherapy since 1996.

 Having worked at the clinic for 11 years, I enjoy treating a wide range of spinal & joint conditions.
 Alongside manual therapy I use acupuncture & kinesiology / fascial taping, exercise therapy & patient education to help patients achieve their goals.
 I also have a special interest in women’s health.